TeamAustria/writeups/2024-justctf/casino.md

 		print(i)
 ```

-notably all charcters after 0x7f are unicode escaped to 6 bytes in pythone, which is not the case for js.
+notably all charcters after 0x7f are unicode escaped to 6 bytes in python, which is not the case for js.

 so we just create a comparable list ourselves using this:

 ```python
 printables = list(filter(lambda x: chr(x) not in ('"', '\\'), range(32, 0x1001)))
 ```

-We can now combine all our techniques to write and exploit and get the flag.
+We can now combine all our techniques to write an exploit and get the flag.

 ### Exploit